Potential Students and Opening

 • CUHK Computer Science and Engineering (CSE) department has a central admission interview.

-• You must pass that central interview (conducted by a panel of professors from different disciplines) in order to get admitted, no matter you have a commitment with any individual professor or not.
+• You must pass that central interview (conducted by a panel of professors from different disciplines) in order to get admitted, no matter you have any commitment with any individual professor or not.

 • The central admission interview will check your basic Computer Science background (e.g., data structures and algorithms, programming, mathematics) in English (so make sure you know the technical terms in English) and possibly the background of a particular research area if you have chosen one.
 Passing that central admission interview != you get the offer.
 That only means you have a solid CS background and are eligible to be a teaching assistant here.